RafaelMarinheiro/CS5220-MatMul/basic/upc/README.md

 launch it on the cluster with upcrun.
 You *must* load the `upc` module before running `make`!
 Note that the program will also not compile if the `icsxe` module is loaded.

+There are several different ways you can lay out compute threads with UPC; see run3 target.